univec-ai/postvec/web/docs/concepts/index.md

 ---
 title: How it works
-description: Runtime shape, write path, and common operational constraints.
+description: Runtime shape, write path and common operational constraints.
 ---

 # How it works

-A small part of the runtime model explains the most common operational issues: empty vectors immediately after `INSERT`, an inactive worker, and slow `search()` calls.
+Most operational surprises come from the same few facts: empty vectors right after `INSERT`, a worker that never started and `search()` that takes too long.

 ## Runtime